admindojo/CTFd/CTFd/plugins/admindojo-about/pages/getting-started.md

 To track your progress online, you'll get a `token` after completing a training.
 Go to [challenges](https://admindojo.org/challenges), open a training and submit the `token`.

-You do need to [register](https://admindojo.org/register) at admindojo.org to track your progress. <br />
-(In case you're familliar with CTFs, you'll be familliar with the process.)

 <h2 class="display-4">Usage</h2>
 <h3 class="lead">General</h3>